 for use on fire-risk workings in 1994.
 It remained there for almost 17 years, having seen use in this capacity as well as at diesel galas and on additional summer workings.
 In 2012 it returned to the Mid Hants Railway where it now resides.

-Thus far, 50027 is the only member of the class to have carried the revised version of the Network SouthEast livery whilst in preservation.
+50027 is the only member of the class to have carried the revised version of the Network SouthEast livery for the whole time it has been in preservation.

 © 2017 English Electric Archive